danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-14-creating-custom-environment-values-in-swiftui.md

 }
 ```

-This lets us avoid having to use the subscript syntax for every new value type.
-Instead, we can define custom environment value properties like this:
+This lets us avoid having to use subscripts for every new type.
+Instead, we can define custom value properties like this:

 ```swift
 extension EnvironmentValues {